NVSL/cfiddle/docs/source/index.rst

 CFiddle is a tool for
-studying the compilation and execution of smallish programs written in C or C++.
+studying the compilation and execution of smallish programs written in compiled languages like C, C++, or Go.
 If you want to know what the compiler does to your code and why your code is slow, CFiddle can help.

 It makes it easy to ask and answer interesting questions about what happens to programs as they go from source code to running program.
 CFiddle can run on its